 The broadest family scope in the Caribbean β read the US update before deciding

 At $230,000 for the National Development Fund route, Antigua & Barbuda's CBI program sits in the mainstream Caribbean CBI price range.
 But its real distinction is family architecture.
-No other active CBI program includes grandparents, unmarried siblings, and children up to 28 under a single application, all with no additional qualification for financial dependency.
+No other active CBI program includes grandparents, unmarried siblings of any age, and children up to 30 under a single application.

 Like Dominica, there are zero personal income taxes, capital gains taxes, or inheritance taxes, making it an attractive tax structure for globally mobile families.
 The real estate route ($300,000) allows investors to resell after five years.